Board of Trustees

 In addition to a career of service with the U.S. Marine Corps, Kim currently serves as a Utah Senior Justice Court Judge.
 She divides her time between Salt Lake City UT, Tucson AZ and Coronado CA.

 Michael Bills is the CEO of GBGH Holdings, the parent company of H&K Truck Equipment and Tesco Williamsen.
-Mike earned an MBA from Westminster College in 2003 from the Gore School of Business at Westminster.
-He has taught as an adjunct professor at Westminster in managerial finance, mergers and acquisitions, international finance, and business valuation.
+Mike earned an MBA from Westminster College in 2003 from the Gore School of Business.
+He has taught as an adjunct professor at Westminster College in managerial finance, mergers and acquisitions, international finance, and business valuation.
 In 2003, Mike was featured in the Utah Business top "40 under 40" list.
 He is a competitive triathlete and Iron Man finisher.
 Prior to his appointment to the Board of Trustees in 2007, Mike served on the Westminster College Alumni Board.
 Mike and his wife, Amy, reside in Salt Lake City with their two young children.

 Nancy DeFord, vice-president of DeFord Ltd., is the retired superintendent of the Park City School District in Utah and has been a teacher, administrator, and consultant in Texas, Virginia, England, France, and Utah.
 She has previously served as president of the Association for Supervision and Curriculum Development (ASCD), an international nonprofit organization and one of the largest professional development associations for educator leaders.